Theory of the $\beta$-Relaxation Beyond Mode-Coupling Theory: A Microscopic Treatment: Mapping to a Stochastic Process

 from which we deduce that the $n$-th order contribution to the resolvent is given by $R_u^{(n)}(\boldsymbol{k}, \boldsymbol{k}'; t,t') = -M_u^{(n)}(\boldsymbol{k}, \boldsymbol{k}'; t,t')$.
 The $n$-th order memory kernels satisfy a natural recursion

 for $n\geq2$.
-This relation is a direct generalization of the decomposition Eq.~\eqref{eq:relation_M_Mirr} to the presence of spatiotemporally dependent external fields.
+This relation is a direct generalization of the decomposition Eq.~\eqref{eq:relation_M_Mirr} to the presence of spatio-temporally varying external fields.
 Importantly, the relation Eq.~\eqref{eq:relation_M_Mirr_stochastic} expresses the reducible memory at order $n$ as the sum of a direct irreducible insertion at order $n$, plus all possible decompositions into lower–order irreducible and reducible pieces.
 The recursion is initialized by the $n=1$ case: